top of page

 What makes this course different

 This is not a generic “learn to meditate in 10 minutes a day” offer.
+The Somatic Journey into Meditation is grounded in:

 • Trauma informed somatic therapy a body based, nervous system aware approach